 Monday, December 5

-I shared a ride to Milford Sound with a couple of Dutch women I met in the lounge at the holiday park.
-I had been a little apprehensive about riding this road because of the possibility of encountering bad weather on a narrow, winding, heavily trafficked highway and thought having company would be nice.
+I shared a ride to Milford Sound with the two Dutch women I met in the lounge at the holiday park.
+I had been a little apprehensive about riding this road alone on a motorcycle because of the possibility of encountering bad weather on a narrow, winding, heavily trafficked highway.
+Also, the idea of having company seemed nice.
 I almost regret that choice, as the weather was picture-postcard perfect and the ride would have been fun.
+But, as it turns out, so was “three people in a campervan set up for two.”
 We explored the numerous stops along the road and discovered there is feline-themed espresso out in the wilderness.

 By sheer luck, the next departure from the cruise terminal after we arrived was on a smaller boat.
 It took us through the fiord out to the Tasman Sea and back with much closer passes along the sides of the fiord than the bigger boats can safely manage.
 Hard to do justice to the scenery.